lucas-albers-lz4/vatsentinel/README.md

 ## Overview

 Vat Sentinel extends RimWorld's Biotech DLC growth vat functionality with intelligent automation.
-The mod tracks pawns throughout their development cycle and automatically ejects them when they reach configurable age thresholds (childhood at 3 years, adolescence at 13 years, or adulthood at 18 years).
+The mod tracks pawns throughout their development cycle and automatically ejects them when they reach configurable age thresholds (childhood at 3 years, growth moment at 7 years, or adolescence at 13 years).
 This eliminates the need for manual monitoring and prevents pawns from remaining in vats longer than necessary.
+Note: RimWorld automatically ejects pawns at adulthood (age 18), so that threshold is not configurable.

 ### Key Features

-- **Automated Age-Based Ejection**: Configurable ejection at biological age milestones (3, 13, or 18 years)
+- **Automated Age-Based Ejection**: Configurable ejection at biological age milestones (3, 7, or 13 years) corresponding to RimWorld growth stages
 - **Persistent State Management**: Ejection schedules persist across game saves and are recalculated on load
 - **Robust Error Handling**: Retry logic for failed ejections with user notifications
 - **Harmony-Based Integration**: Non-invasive patches that maintain compatibility with other mods